 What is Spark ClimAct?

 Climate change perpetuates inequality.
-The people who contribute the least to the climate crisis are being hit hardest by its consequences.
-That's unfair.
-That is why we stand with the people who fight for climate justice, especially women and girls.
+The people who contribute the least to the climate crisis are being hit hardest by its consequences and have fewer resources to recover and adapt.
+This is an injustice, and the reason we stand with the people who fight for climate justice.

-Spark ClimAct is delivered by a diverse consortium of 20 organizations in 13 European countries, working together for climate justice.
-We do this by raising awareness, building capacity and facilitating EU citizens, particularly youth, to build and mobilize public support for ambitious gender-just climate action and development policies in line with Agenda 2030.
-Spark A Change
+Spark ClimAct is working for climate justice through a diverse consortium of 20 organizations in 13 European countries.
+Together this partnership is raising awareness of climate justice issues, and training and facilitating EU citizens, particularly youth, to build and mobilize public support for ambitious climate justice action and development policies.

 SPARK is supported and maintained with the financial partnership of the European Union, through the EC-DEAR (Development Education and Awareness Raising) and implemented by several partners across Europe.